KShantz/blogdown_website/content/home/about.md

 I am a linguist and an aspiring data scientist.
 After obtaining a PhD in Linguistics in 2018 from the [Department of Linguistics](http://www.linguistics.illinois.edu) at the [University of Illinois at Urbana-Champaign](http://illinois.edu), I moved to Heidelberg, Germany, where I am now seeking employment as a data scientist.

 If you are interested in my data science work, you may wish to visit my LinkedIn or GitHub pages.
-You can find these by clicking on the corresponding widgets to the left.
-You can also view my resume by following the Resume link at the top right.
+You can find these by clicking on the corresponding widgets under my picture.
+You can also view my resume by following the Resume link in the navigation menu.

 In my academic work, I have primarily focused on understanding anticipatory language processing in first and second language populations, and on understanding how grammatical gender is acquired, represented and processed in a second language.
 I have also had a strong focus on methods, both with respect to experiment design and in the selection and application of appropriate statistical methods for data analysis.